pschwede/AnchorBot/README.md

   course.
     * Adds missing media in news feeds to the article (like text, video or bigger images)
     * Embedded Media: Images, Vimeo, YouTube

-For more information on planned features, please read the [Wiki](http://github.com/spazzpp2/AnchorBot/wiki).

-For feature requests and other discussions, please visit the [Subreddit](http://www.reddit.com/r/anchorbot).

 Start crawling: